Scunnies/pands-problem-sheet/README.md

 ## Week 7 Task - letterCount.py

-This program counts the occurrences of the letter ‘e’ in a text file of my own creation.
-I made the assumption that I could select my own text.
+This program counts the occurrences of the letter ‘e’ in a text file called Mobydick.txt containing the introduction and first chapter of the book by Herman Melville.

-I created a text file called ‘poem.txt’ and containing the poem Do Not Go Gentle Into that Good Night by Dylan Thomas and read it in as an argument, read only.
+In order to read in the file as an argument from the command line I had to install the `sys` module.
+The sys module in Python provides various functions and variables that are used to manipulate different parts of the Python runtime environment.
+Using the `.argv` function I read in the file from the command line as an argument, read only.
+The first argument is the filename itself (lettercount.py) at position [0] and the second argument is the filename (mobydick.txt) at position [1].

-For the purposes of the exercise I assumed that all instances of the letter ‘e’ should be counted, both uppercase and lowercase and had to specify accordingly in my code.
+For the purposes of the exercise I assumed that all instances of the letter ‘e’ should be counted, both uppercase and lowercase and accordingly had to specify both in my code.

 Initially I had over-coded this and ran into difficulties straightaway.
 I had mistakenly thought from my research that the program would have to read my text line by line.
-Taking away a couple of lines and simplifying it meant that it ran better for me.
+Taking away a couple of lines and simplifying it meant that it ran better for me and it looked tighter.

-The program iterates through code in the `for` loop detecting and counting lowercase and uppercase instances of the letter ‘E’, of which there are a total of 79.
+The program iterates through code in the `for` loop detecting and counting lowercase and uppercase instances of the letter ‘E’, of which there are a total of 1217.
+I corroborated the answer by pasting the text into Google docs and using the find function.

 ### REFERENCES: